truant-on-the-couch/sales_scripts/README.md

 4. text editor and featherpad are both open AND have been saved at least once (no untitled docs) (use .txt format)
 5. all apps are fully enlarged (but not in fullscreen mode)
 6. ```cd linkedin_auto_connector``` run ```python3 main.py```
-7. select round1 if first round.
-Round2 is experimental.
-Don't use it.
+7. select round1 for first time usage.
+Use round2 after text editor list populates.
+If using round2, change line 43 in round2.py to the keyword you want.
+I am currently using 'security' (keep extra space)
 8. you'll have 10 seconds to get back to the calc sheet with cell highlighted on full name to begin on.
 THIS IS THE STARTING PLACE
 9. ~200 leads can take ~3 hours to run.

 TIPS:
+- Don't forget to change line 43 in round2.py from ' security' to ' $whatever'
 - Don't interfere with GUI.
 You'll screw everything up.
 If you do screw up the sequence, try and ctrl tab to terminal and then ctrl c
 - round2 has little function now after a big fix.
 Don't use it for now.
 - if you need to configure it to a different resolution, change the hardcoded coordinate values by opening a new terminal window, then type ```python3``` -> ```import pyautogui``` -> ```pyautogui.displayMousePosition()```to find mouse positions and change them accordingly for your system